prysmaticlabs/documentation/website/docs/faq.md

 Our team prepared a blog post on [slashing prevention tips](https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50) you can read to avoid slashings in the future.

-## Running Prysm
+### Running Prysm

 #### How can I check my Prysm version?

-Depending on your installation method, there are different ways to verify your prysm version:
+Depending on your installation method, there are different ways to verify your Prysm version:

 <Tabs
   groupId="method"